 - Medium Autonomy – You may have a specialized Architect or DBA who can influence or drive decisions, along with Enterprise guardrails that need to be aligned with.
 There are specialized structures like EA that must be consulted and their advice must be adhered to.
 Experiments can still be done but might need discussions.
 Failures are frowned upon.

 - No Autonomy – This is the worst kind.
 All kinds of decisions are handed to you by siloed teams, and engineering teams have to execute on that.
 Every critical technical decision requires approval from another team.
 Experiments and failures are not welcome.

 None of the above 4 are good or bad.
 I stress that.
 For example, 3 & 4 may be appropriate if you have a highly complex product and/or a globally distributed team working on the same product set. #1 or #2 may be appropriate for a startup or a company that prides that culture.

 10 years back, Cloud was in its infancy.
 Today that is the default.
-AWS, Azure, GCP, or your own custom Cloud, you have to know these things to a sufficient level to have tech conversations with Architects and engineers.
+Whether AWS, Azure, GCP, or your own custom Cloud, you have to know these things to a sufficient level to have tech conversations with engineers.
 The same goes for trends in frameworks and practices in your spaces.
 Not endorsing anything specific here, but things like ThoughtWorks Tech Radar should be on your reading list.
 Being hands-on with many of these tools is recommended (at least do the hello worlds to know a bit).
-If your org/culture/time allows, then contribute to the actual dev.
+If your org/culture/time allows, then contribute to the actual development.
 There are so many avenues to keep learning that there is no excuse not to.
 Earmark some hours every week and make it a habit (and yes, most probably it will be time outside of your regular working hours).

-Peter Drucker – “culture eats strategy for breakfast”.
+Peter Drucker – “culture eats strategy for breakfast”